 From the age of about 12, nearly 4 years before my headache started I had suffered from these black out type things, however they got progressively worse as I got older leading to black outs every time I stood up.
 By the time I was about 16 maybe they were so bad some of them had turned into collapsing on the floor, shaking and jerking like I was having some sort of seizure.
 My resting heart rate was too high and my blood pressure too low, but they couldn’t figure out the exact reason for these symptoms.
 My GP in Dubai sent me to cardiologists, one of which told me it was possible that my heart would eventually start to go into failure (which now knowing what is actually wrong with me, was a bit of a load of waffle).
 My GP then recommended I go back to England to see some doctors, what we both thought I had they would never had been able to diagnose in Dubai.

 In the summer of 2011 I went back to England.
 I first saw a cardiologist, who wasn’t much help and then a neurologist for my headache.
-After a short stay in hospital in London where they didn’t really have any answers but thankfully referred me to a Professor of Neurovascular medicine, and one of the nicest doctors I have ever met.
-He deals with autonomic dysfunctions and after testing he diagnosed me with Postural Orthostatic Tachycardia Syndrome, the reason for all my heart rate and black out symptoms, and a lot of other symptoms I had been suffering with.
+After a short stay in hospital in London where they didn’t really have any answers but thankfully referred me to a doctor that deals with autonomic dysfunctions and after testing he diagnosed me with Postural Orthostatic Tachycardia Syndrome, the reason for all my heart rate and black out symptoms, and a lot of other symptoms I had been suffering with.
 I was put on medication and then monitored with follow up appointments every few months He then also sent me also to a Rheumatologist who diagnosed me Ehlers Danlos Syndrome Hypermobility, a genetic connective tissue disorder.
-The Professor also sent me to a neurologist as I had always stated that my headache was my main problem.
-I was referred to a headache specialist at The National Hospital of Neurology and Neurosurgery.
+The doctor also sent me to a neurologist as I had always stated that my headache was my main problem.
+I was referred to a headache specialist.
 The first neurologist I have ever liked and had a lot of respect for, he listened, he understood and I really felt he cared.
 He diagnosed me with New Daily Persistent Headache – Migraine Variant, which was what I already suspected I had but had never had a diagnosis from a doctor.
 Over the next 3 years I left no stone unturned in regard to trying treatments, medication preventative trials, nerve blocks, Botox, infusions, but unfortunately none of it provided me with any sort of relief.
 I travelled back from Dubai every 3 months for consultations with him for all of this, but I was happy with that, knowing that I was in good hands.

 Throughout all this I was getting increasingly more depressed, continually self-harming for some relief.
 School was not going well, my GCSE’s I had taken when my headache had not long started were good grades, but not as good as they would have been without pain.
 And my A levels did not go well, school was too hard because I was in too much pain, along with medication side effects.
 Year 12 got repeated nearly 3 times.